acmpesuecc/Wine_Quality_Prediction/README.md

 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

-Incase of any issues, get in touch with the maintainer at pradish.k1812@gmail.com
+Incase of any issues, get in touch with the maintainer at pradish.k1812@gmail.com Hacknight participants please contact us on the Discord channel for Wine Prediction in case of queries

 __This is an Official Repository for ACM PESUECC's event Hacknight 2.0 2020!__